david-Toledo/amazing_shop/README.md

 Known bugs
 ==============================================================
-Items cannot be removed from the shopping cart
+-Items cannot be removed from the shopping cart.
-Payment button doesn't work yet
+-Payment button doesn't work yet